What's in Your Freezer? Safe Handling Practices

 One of the major concerns of people feeding a raw diet is safe food handling to protect the human family and our companion animals.
 Knowing the difference between spoilage and pathogenic bacteria as well as following temperature and time guidelines makes our decision to feed a raw diet easier.
 Much of the information provided in this article is directed at human safety — a standard also used by many people when feeding their companion animals.
 This information is from the Food Safety and Inspection Service of the USDA and other sites that rely on USDA and FDA guidelines.

-Sources of food contamination are almost as numerous and varied as the contaminants themselves.
+Sources of contamination are almost as numerous and varied as the contaminants themselves.
 Bacteria and other infectious organisms are pervasive in the environment.
 Salmonella enters eggs directly from the hen.
 Bacteria, occasionally pathogenic, inhabit the surfaces of fruits and vegetables in the field.
 Molds and their toxic byproducts can develop in grains during unusually wet or dry growing seasons, damage and stress during harvesting or during improper storage.
 Seafood may become contaminated from agricultural and other runoff, as well as by sewage, microorganisms and toxins present in marine environments.

-Many organisms that cause food borne illness in humans can be part of the normal flora of the gastrointestinal tract of food-producing animals without any adverse effects to the animal.
+Many organisms that cause food-borne illness in humans can be part of the normal flora of the gastrointestinal tract of food-producing animals without any adverse effects to the animal.
 Milk, eggs, seafood, poultry and meat from food-producing animals may become contaminated through contaminated feed, misuse of veterinary drugs or poor farming practices.
 This includes production and harvesting activities, or disposal of solid waste on land.

 Foods may become contaminated during processing through: